Higher Order Automatic Differentiation of Higher Order Functions: Semantics of differentiation

 \section{Semantics of differentiation}

-Consider for a moment the first order fragment of the language in Section~\ref{sec:simple-language}, with only one type, $\reals$, and no $\lambda$'s or pairs.
+Consider for a moment the first-order fragment of the language in Section~\ref{sec:simple-language}, with only one type, $\reals$, and no $\lambda$-abstractions or pairs.
 This has a simple semantics in the category of cartesian spaces and smooth maps.
 Indeed, a term $\var_1\dots\var_n:\reals \vdash \trm:\reals$ has a natural reading as a function $\sem{\trm}:\RR^n\to\RR$ by interpreting our operation symbols by the well-known operations on $\RR^n\to\RR$ with the corresponding name.
-In fact, the functions that are definable in this first order fragment are smooth.
+In fact, the functions that are definable in this first-order fragment are smooth.
 Let us write $\CartSp$ for this category of cartesian spaces ($\RR^n$ for some $n$) and smooth functions.

 The category $\CartSp$ has cartesian products, and so we can also interpret product types, tupling and pattern matching, giving us a useful syntax for constructing functions into and out of products of $\RR$.
 For example, the interpretation of $(\neuron_n)$ in (\ref{eqn:network}) becomes